LiZhang-2020/spdk/app/spdk_vrdma/README.md

 #Run RPC on ARM to configure SF

-snap-rdma/rpc/snap_rpc.py controller_vrdma_configue -d 0 -e mlx5_0 -n mlx5_2
+snap-rdma/rpc/snap_rpc.py controller_vrdma_configue -d 0 -e mlx5_0 -n mlx5_2  -------no need for cx7

-create vrdma adminq msg 0 106    #Will create PD index 0 for vrdma device on ARM.
+create vrdma adminq msg 0 106 0 0    #Will create PD index 0 for vrdma device on ARM.

 create vrdma qp 0 4              #Will 4 qps for test traffic